 The impact of poor mental health in the workplace has been well documented in recent years.
-As well as its effects on the individual, the impact on organisations, the economy and society are severe, and according to the Health and Safety Executive (HSE) 17.1 million working days were lost due to work-related stress, depression or anxiety in 2022/23.
+As well as its effects on the individual, the impact on organisations, the economy and society are severe.
+According to the Health and Safety Executive (HSE) 16.4 million working days were lost due to work-related stress, depression or anxiety in 2023/24.

 Considering how much of our waking time we spend in work, on average, it’s little wonder that the workplace can have such a significant impact on mental health.
-That’s why it’s ever more important that workplaces consider implementing a mental health and wellbeing strategy that is well thought out, has buy-in from leadership, and can make a real and tangible difference to how employees feel.
+That’s why it’s more important than ever for workplaces to implement a mental health and wellbeing strategy that is well thought out, has buy-in from leadership, and can make a real and tangible difference to how employees feel.

 Creating, implementing and communicating such a plan, if your organisation doesn’t already have a mental health plan, can feel daunting.
 But luckily, there are simple steps you can take to make a start.